DEPLOYDatabase

 Who makes Senhance?

-Senhance is made by Asensus Surgical, based in Durham, North Carolina, USA, founded in 2006.
+Senhance is made by Asensus Surgical, based in Durham, NC, founded in 2006.

 Where is Senhance deployed?